 This recipe is from one of my favourite food writers, David Lebovitz.
 What I love most about it is the lunar-like appearance on the top of the tart that results from wrapping it in foil and baking it in a bain-marie (steam bath).
 It is super easy to make and requires only four ingredients.
 My tip: use the very best chocolate you can find for this.

 What you need:

 - 12 ounces of good-quality bittersweet or semisweet chocolate, coarsely chopped

 - 1 cup (two sticks) unsalted butter, cut into pieces

 - 6 large eggs at room temperature

 Preheat the oven to 350ºF

-1. Grease well a 9-inch round cake pan* on bottom and sides.
-Cut out a round of parchment paper for the bottom and place in pan.
+- Grease well a 9-inch round cake pan* on the bottom and sides.
+Cut a round of parchment paper for the base and place it in the pan.